yeeeen/mjml-test/README.md

-# newsletter
+# Newsletter

-Created using MJML.
+Created using MJML with a modular approach.